Skip to content

 }

 You can leverage any of the data available in the object above using the context Liquid tag later in the user’s Canvas journey.
-The following steps show how you can use this data in an AI Agent Canvas step.
+The following steps show how you can use this data in an Agent step.

 Use the same name for the Context Liquid tag created in this step as the context Liquid tag used in the AI Agent step created earlier.

-In your canvas, select an AI Agent step and then select the “Session Context” agent created from the drop-down menu.
+In your Canvas, select an AI Agent step, then select the Session Context agent from the dropdown.
 Save the output as a variable, in this case “message”, which you can place into message copy by using the Liquid tag {{context.${message}.message}}.

 Screenshot of Braze Agent Context Canvas step with the prompt

-Create a message step that leverages the AI Agent-created copy.
+Create a Message step that leverages the AI Agent-created copy.
 Use the Liquid tag in this step.

 New Stuff!